 No doubt running an ad on LinkedIn and other social media platforms can seem like shouting into space without having the right knowledge.

-These benchmarks mentioned above not only give you a criteria for measuring your ad performance, but also help you do better in the future.
+These LinkedIn ad benchmarks for 2022 mentioned above not only give you a criteria for measuring your ad performance, but also help you do better in the future.